christiansassi/computer-vision-project/README.md

   <span><i>Color-based team identification applied to distinct colors</i></span>
 </p>

-The first image illustrates the high similarity between the Gaussian distributions of the colors worn by players from the two different teams.
-In contrast, the second graph demonstrates how color-based team identification could be effective if the colors were sufficiently distinct.
-This plot references the blue color of one team and the yellow color of a player to show that while this method can be applicable, it is not suitable in the current scenario.
+As shown in the histograms, the uniform colors of the two teams were highly similar, making it difficult to distinguish between them based solely on color.
+However, if the uniforms differed more significantly, color-based identification would be much more effective.

-However, it is important to note that this methodology has its pros and cons.
-Pros include its speed, ease of separating players, and consistent performance.
-Cons arise from the detection method used (which does not employ YOLO).
-When players from different teams are positioned near the net, they may be merged into a single bounding box, leading to the misclassification of one of the teams.
-If YOLO were used, this issue could likely be mitigated.
+While this method is fast and efficient, it has some limitations.
+For instance, when players from both teams are near the net, they may be merged into a single bounding box, leading to misclassification of one team.
+Using YOLO for more precise detection could mitigate this issue.

 <p align="center" text-align="center">
   <img width="49%" src="assets/team_identification/team_identification_3.png">
   <img width="49%" src="assets/team_identification/team_identification_4.png">
   <br>
-  <span><i>Two bounding boxes near the net merged into a single bounding box, resulting in the misclassification of one of the two teams</i></span>
+  <span><i>Two bounding boxes near the net merged into a single bounding box, resulting in misclassification</i></span>
 </p>

 # Project structure